Kristen hails from Modesto, CA. She is self-employed, raises chickens in her backyard, and bakes her own bread.

 Let me just repeat that for good measure: Predators WILL be an issue!

 I didn't think we would have a problem.
 After all, we live in the middle of a busy neighborhood where there's virtually no wildlife.
 However, as soon as we got our chickens, the predators flocked to our yard!

 The big ones we've dealt with are stray cats and raccoons.
 Stray cats are generally only an issue if they're hungry and if your chickens are smaller than the cat.
 You'll need to guard your birds closely while they're little.
 Cats have a long history of killing birds, even ones that can fly.
 Imagine how appealing your flightless chickens look to them.
 To them, a chicken is a piece of delicious food left on the ground.
 If your chickens are full-grown, it's unlikely that a cat will try to kill them.
 It's unlikely, but it's still a possibility!

 Raccoons are vicious little buggers!
 They are incredibly intelligent and will definitely go after your chickens if they get the chance.
 Raccoons were a huge problem for us.
-We ended up having to reinforce the chicken coop, putting padlocks on the doors and nailing everything down.
+We ended up having to reinforce the chicken coop by putting padlocks on the doors and nailing everything down.
 Raccoons can easily figure out how to open a latch.
 Be ready to battle these guys!

 6. Hens Can Be Loud